Skip to Content (Press Enter) Skip to Footer (Press Enter)

 When discussing funeral costs, we usually refer to the costs for the ceremony with friends and family and the care of the deceased's body.
 There are various options available to manage these expenses.
 This article will focus on some ideas for keeping your funeral or memorial event costs down while still honoring your loved one.

-You do not need a formal funeral (i.e., a service with a body or remains present) to create your own meaningful event, whether it is a celebration of life, another type of memorial, a scattering, or even a party or wake.
+You do not need a formal funeral (i.e., a service with a body or remains present) to create your own meaningful event, whether it is a celebration of life, another type of memorial, a scattering ceremony, or even a party or wake.
 Megan Sheldon, co-founder of Be Ceremonial, shared these three ideas for creating a ritual within your ceremony to honor your loved one that won’t break the bank.

 1. The Path of Remembrance: A Celebration Walk